FASD Center for Innovation Pilot Grant Program

 Do you have relevant expertise to help answer these or other important questions?
 Researchers with skills in other disabilities, mental health, other developmental exposures, trauma and adversity, chronic health conditions, aging, and many other areas may benefit from the opportunity to consider prenatal alcohol exposure in their research!
 We hope you consider applying for this pilot program, even if you are new to the area of prenatal alcohol exposure or FASD.

-Don’t let FASD knowledge be a barrier – we have a summer bootcamp to help address knowledge gaps and workshop ideas.
+Don’t let FASD knowledge be a barrier – we have an FASD Bootcamp to help address knowledge gaps and workshop ideas.
 Read below for details.

 Read more about the FASD Center for Innovation.